Don't flatten, tokenize! Unlocking the key to SoftMoE's efficacy in deep RL: Don't flatten, tokenize!

 \paragraph{More games and different encoders} Our results so far were run on the 20 games used by \citet{ceron2024mixtures} and with the Impala ResNet encoder \citep{espeholt2018impala}.
 To ensure our findings are not specific to these choices, we extend our evaluation to all 60 games in the ALE suite, and with the standard CNN encoder of \citet{mnih2015human}.
-Our findings, as illustrated in \autoref{fig:CNNEncoder_60games}, demonstrate consistent results across all games and various encoder architectures.
+Our findings, as illustrated in \autoref{fig:CNNEncoder_60games}, demonstrate consistent results across all games and various encoder architectures. \rebuttal{We further conducted extra experiments on Procgen \citep{cobbe2019procgen}, which are consistent with our findings (Figure~\ref{fig:procgenIntEstimates} in Appendix~\ref{sec:appendixExtraEnvs}).}

 \paragraph{More agents} We focused on Rainbow for the majority of our investigation due to the positive results demonstrated by \citet{ceron2024mixtures}, but it is important to also consider other agents.
-To this point, we evaluate the impact of a single scaled expert on DQN \citep{mnih2015human}.
-Note that we replace the original Huber loss used in DQN with mean-squared error loss, as it has been shown to be more performant \citep{ceron2021revisiting}, and coincides with what was used by \citeauthor{ceron2024mixtures}. and DER \citep{van2019use}.
+To this point, we evaluate the impact of a single scaled expert on DQN \citep{mnih2015human} and DER \citep{van2019use}.
+Note that we replace the original Huber loss used in DQN with mean-squared error loss, as it has been shown to be more performant \citep{ceron2021revisiting}, and coincides with what was used by \citet{ceron2024mixtures}.
 Following the training regime used by \citet{ceron2024mixtures}, we train DER for 50M environment frames.
 In the DQN setting, SoftMoE-1 does not appear to offer significant improvements over the baseline, potentially due to the limited gains observed with SoftMoE-4 (\autoref{fig:differentagentsDERDQN}, top).
 Further investigation is needed to understand how the inherent instability of DQN might limit the potential benefits of SoftMoE.
-On the other hand, consistent with our finding in Rainbow, in DER, where SoftMoE-4 achieves a superior performance over the baseline, SoftMoE-1 is able to offer the same gains (\autoref{fig:differentagentsDERDQN}, bottom).
+On the other hand, consistent with our finding in Rainbow, in DER, where SoftMoE-4 achieves a superior performance over the baseline, SoftMoE-1 is able to offer the same gains (\autoref{fig:differentagentsDERDQN}, bottom). \rebuttal{To further evaluate the generality of our claims, we conducted initial experiments with SAC \citep{haarnoja2018soft} on the CALE \citep{farebrother2024cale}, which is a continuous action version of the original ALE.
+In Figure~\ref{fig:SACCALE} in Appendix~\ref{sec:appendixExtraEnvs} it can be seen that tokenization provides an improvement over flattening.}